projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 =====================

 In ACRN, CPU P-state and C-state (Px/Cx) are controlled by the guest OS.
-The corresponding governors are managed in the Service VM/User VM for best power efficiency and simplicity.
+The corresponding governors are managed in the Service VM or User VM for best power efficiency and simplicity.

-Guests should be able to process the ACPI P/C-state request from OSPM.
-The needed ACPI objects for P/C-state management should be ready in an ACPI table.
+Guests should be able to process the ACPI P-state and C-state requests from OSPM.
+The needed ACPI objects for P-state and C-state management should be ready in an ACPI table.

-The hypervisor can restrict a guest's P/C-state request (per customer requirement).
+The hypervisor can restrict a guest's P-state and C-state requests (per customer requirement).
 MSR accesses of P-state requests could be intercepted by the hypervisor and forwarded to the host directly if the requested P-state is valid.
-Guest MWAIT/Port IO accesses of C-state control could be passed through to host with no hypervisor interception to minimize performance impacts.
+Guest MWAIT or port I/O accesses of C-state control could be passed through to host with no hypervisor interception to minimize performance impacts.

-This diagram shows CPU P/C-state management blocks:
+This diagram shows CPU P-state and C-state management blocks:

 .. figure:: images/over-image4.png
    :align: center

-   CPU P/C-state Management Block Diagram
+   CPU P-State and C-State Management Block Diagram

 System Power State
 ==================